JoeKnittel/joeknittel.github.io/_posts/2021-01-19-Extending-the-Functionality-of-Excel.md

 #### Using the Query Tool

-If your desired data reside in a readily-accessible external source, Excel makes the process of setting up a connection and importing the data seamless by clicking: $\text{Data} \rightarrow \text{New Query}$:
+If your desired data reside in a readily-accessible external source, Excel makes the process of setting up a connection and importing the data seamless by clicking: **Data** $\rightarrow$ **New Query**:

 ![](\images\external_data.gif)